-- All of the Capstone Green Energy Corporation's assets and liabilities [(other than the equity of Capstone Turbine International, Inc., certain impaired debt obligations and debtor-in-possession notes, and specific assets and liabilities directly related to the distributer support services activities (referred to in the Plan as "Retained Assets") and tax attributes] were transferred to a new subsidiary called Capstone Green Energy LLC ("Operating Subsidiary"); - Capstone Turbine International, Inc. contributed all assets to Capstone Green Energy LLC; - Capstone Green Energy LLC issued the preferred units, representing 37.5% equity ownership, and common units, representing 62.5% equity ownership, to Capstone Green Energy Corporation; - Capstone Green Energy Corporation contributed all common units of Capstone Green Energy LLC to Capstone Turbine International, Inc. providing a 62.5% equity ownership in Capstone Green Energy, LLC; - Capstone Turbine International, Inc. became a public company and was renamed Capstone Green Energy Holdings, Inc. and became the successor to Capstone Green Energy Corporation for purposes of Securities and Exchange Commission registration, and is the successor with respect to any claims against, or interest in, Capstone Green Energy Corporation and any Debtor subsidiary; provided that, for the avoidance of doubt Capstone Turbine International, Inc. is not the successor to Capstone Green Energy Corporation for United States federal, state or local income tax purposes, and is not the successor to Capstone with respect to the employment of the directors, officers, and employees of the Debtors or relating to any employment obligations; - Capstone Green Energy Corporation became a private company ("Reorganized PrivateCo") that continued to own the Retained Assets and the preferred units of Capstone Green Energy LLC and has no liabilities relating to, arising under or in connection with any claims against, or interest in, any Debtor; - The holder of the Pre-Petition Secured Claim and purchaser DIP Claim (both defined terms as described below), received one hundred percent (100%) of the equity interests in Reorganized PrivateCo in exchange for agreed-upon portions of such Claims;

-- Existing shareholders of Capstone Green Energy Corporation received one hundred (100%) percent of the common stock of Capstone Green Energy Holdingd, Inc., subject to any dilution from any stock issued pursuant to the employee incentive stock plan, including the shares of class B common stock issued to certain key employees and directors; - Reorganized PrivateCo and Capstone Green Energy LLC entered into the Services Agreement with respect to ongoing support for the Retained Assets of Reorganized PrivateCo.
+- All of the Capstone Green Energy Corporation's assets and liabilities (other than the equity of Capstone Turbine International, Inc., the impaired pre-petition secured claim (the "Pre-Petition Secured Claim") and DIP Notes issued pursuant to the DIP Note Purchase Agreement, dated as of October 2, 2023 (as has been amended, restated, modified, supplemented or replaced from time to time, the "DIP NPA"), and specific assets and liabilities directly related to the distributor support services activities (referred to in the Plan as "Retained Assets" and defined in Note 15- Commitments and Contingencies) and tax attributes were transferred to a new subsidiary called Capstone Green Energy LLC (the "Operating Subsidiary"); - Capstone Turbine International, Inc. contributed all assets to the Operating Subsidiary; - The Operating Subsidiary issued the preferred units, representing 37.5% equity ownership, and common units, representing 62.5% equity ownership, to Capstone Green Energy Corporation; - Capstone Green Energy Corporation contributed all common units of the Operating Subsidiary to Capstone Turbine International, Inc. providing a 62.5% equity ownership in the Operating Subsidiary; - Capstone Turbine International, Inc. became a public company and was renamed Capstone Green Energy Holdings, Inc. and became the successor to Capstone Green Energy Corporation for purposes of Securities and Exchange Commission registration, and is the successor with respect to any claims against, or interest in, Capstone Green Energy Corporation and any Debtor subsidiary; provided that, for the avoidance of doubt Capstone Turbine International, Inc. is not the successor to Capstone Green Energy Corporation for United States federal, state or local income tax purposes, and is not the successor to Capstone with respect to the employment of the directors, officers, and employees of the Debtors or relating to any employment obligations; - Capstone Green Energy Corporation became a private company (the "Reorganized PrivateCo") that continued to own the Retained Assets and the preferred units of the Operating Subsidiary and has no liabilities relating to, arising under or in connection with any claims against, or interest in, any Debtor; - The holder of the \$57 million Pre-Petition Secured Claim and purchaser DIP Claim (defined term as described below), received one hundred percent (100%) of the equity interests in Reorganized PrivateCo in exchange for agreed-upon portions of such Claims; - Existing shareholders of Capstone Green Energy Corporation received one hundred (100%) percent of the common stock of Capstone Green Energy Holdings, Inc., subject to any dilution from any stock issued pursuant to the employee incentive stock plan, including the shares of non-voting common stock issued to certain key employees and directors; - Reorganized PrivateCo and the Operating Subsidiary entered into a Reorganized PrivateCo Services Agreement (the "Reorganized PrivateCo Services Agreement") with respect to ongoing support for the Retained Assets of Reorganized PrivateCo.